virtual-labs/exp-contingency-analysis-iitr/experiment/theory.md

 <div style="font-family: 'Nunito Sans', sans-serif; font-size: 20px;text-align: justify;">
-<h2>Introduction</h2>
+<h3>Introduction</h3>

-Contingency analysis is an essential study in power system planning and operations to identify the potential failures in the system and assesses their impact on system stability, reliability, and security.
+Contingency analysis is an essential study in power system planning and operations to identify the potential failures in the system and assess their impact on system stability, reliability, and security.
 It ensures the power system performance under the transmission line and generator outage conditions.
 Line outages consider studying the system behavior when a transmission line is out of service, while generator outages consider studying how the system responds when a generator is out of service.

 <b><u>Line Outage Contingency Analysis  </u>:</b>